Educational Psychology (Thesis) (M.A.): Learning Sciences (45 credits)

 EDPE 687 | Qualitative Methods in Educational Psychology. | 3 |

 Qualitative Methods in Educational Psychology.
-Terms offered: this course is not currently offered.
-The logics of design and selection of phenomenology, grounded theory, ethnography, case study and mixed design methods with emphasis on data analysis in light of issues of research purpose, epistemology, reliability and validity. |
+Terms offered: Winter 2026 The logics of design and selection of phenomenology, grounded theory, ethnography, case study and mixed design methods with emphasis on data analysis in light of issues of research purpose, epistemology, reliability and validity. |

 or other 500-, or 600-level courses offered by the Department and with the approval of the supervisor and the Program Director.